 The candlesticks patterns video below will show you several real world examples of what hammer candlesticks look like on stock charts and what this pattern signifies during a downtrend.

-Watch our Hammer Candlesticks video.
+Watch our Hammer Candlestick video.

-Read our Hammer Candlesticks post.
+Read our Hammer Candlestick post.

 9) INVERTED HAMMER CANDLESTICKS